STOLYPIN: The sick man of Europe

 An empty throne?

 However, they might also pose more immediate political challenges.
-One has to be extremely careful with rumours in the current environment of active information war, one being fought by Ukraine and the West every bit as eagerly as Russia (and often rather more effectively).
+One has to be extremely careful with rumours in the current environment of an active information war, one being fought by Ukraine and the West every bit as eagerly as Russia (and often rather more effectively).
 Nonetheless, there was an interesting tale, albeit one coming from a Telegram channel of very dubious credibility, that Putin was going into surgery and that Security Council Secretary Nikolai Patrushev would be his interim proxy.

 There is much about this that is hard to swallow.
 Constitutionally, if the president is indisposed, the prime minister stands in.
 Furthermore, Patrushev – very much the hawk’s hawk – has absolutely no constitutional standing in this context.
-This would absolutely fly in the face of constitution, law and established practice and, perhaps most relevant, also cause problems with the military.
+This would absolutely fly in the face of the constitution, law and established practice and, perhaps most relevantly, also cause problems with the military.
 The Russian army has a long tradition of remaining outside politics, and the constitutional chain of command is what binds it to the state.

-Even if this is just empty scaremongering (because the notion of a Patrushev regency would rightly alarm many in Russia as well as beyond its borders), it does raise the important question of quite what happens in this personalistic authoritarianism if the monarch is unable to rule for periods of time, yet unwilling to step down.
+Even if this is just empty scaremongering (because the notion of a Patrushev regency would rightly alarm many in Russia as well as many beyond its borders), it does raise the important question of quite what happens in this personalistic authoritarianism if the monarch is unable to rule for periods of time, yet unwilling to step down.
 Could Mishustin really tell Patrushev and the other hard men of the security services what to do?
 Would Putin be willing to let someone become considered his virtual heir?

 Putinism without Putin?

-Or, conversely, will Russia end up with a de facto oligarchy, in which Defence Minister Sergey Shoigu and the siloviki fight their war, Mishustin and cabinet try to save the economy, and the Presidential Administration focuses on the political technology?
+Or, conversely, will Russia end up with a de facto oligarchy, in which Defence Minister Sergey Shoigu and the siloviki fight out their war, Mishustin and the cabinet try to save the economy, and the presidential administration focuses on the political technology?
 This could work for a while – indeed, in a way this is what is already happening – but what happens when there are disputes which demand the intervention of the ‘decider’?

 In those circumstances, the risk is either of paralysis or open political warfare.
-The Soviet state was, in its own dysfunctional way, able to manage periods of leadership weakness, whether after Lenin’s first stroke in 1922, during Brezhnev’s repeated health problems, and Andropov’s year-long period of being General Secretary in dialysis.
+The Soviet state was, in its own dysfunctional way, able to manage periods of leadership weakness, whether after Lenin’s first stroke in 1922, during Brezhnev’s repeated health problems or Andropov’s year-long period of being General Secretary in dialysis.
 To a considerable degree, this was because the Communist Party did provide a structure to manage such crises.
 There is no similar institution today.
 Putin’s adhocracy has all the back-biting anarchy and unrestricted power of the royal court, without the laws of succession and the informal rules of tradition.

 In so many ways, Putin’s system is of the sort that looks ruthlessly powerful and impossible to challenge until suddenly it looks to be neither: there is likely to be no slow, debilitating transition.
 If something suddenly happens to the ‘old man’ – and it is striking how social media chatter about Putin now tends to frame him in such senior terms, with even his partisans calling him ‘uncle’ – then the future is likely to be shaped by behind-the-scenes conclaves of the great and the not-so-good carving out whatever deal they can.
 “Let's see who can mobilise first,” wondered Lavrenty Beria in The Death of Stalin, a film that could just as easily prove a future history of immediate post-Putinism.